marcojakob/code.makery.ch/collections/library/hello-dart-en-part3-solutions.md

   active: en
 ---

-#### <i class="fa fa-check-square-o mg-t-lg"></i> LÖSUNG AUFGABE 3.01: Conditionals
+#### <i class="fa fa-check-square-o mg-t-lg"></i> SOLUTION TASK 3.01: Conditionals

 ##### a.

-Nimmt den Stern weg, wenn es einen hat.
+Removes a star if there is one.

 ##### b.

-Nimmt den Stern weg, wenn es einen hat und legt einen Stern hin, wenn es keinen hat (Invertieren).
+Removes a star if there is one, puts down a star if there is none.
+This means the star pattern is inverted.

 ##### c.

-Nimmt den Stern weg, wenn links ein Baum steht.
+Removes the star if there is a tree on the left.

-#### <i class="fa fa-check-square-o mg-t-lg"></i> LÖSUNG AUFGABE 3.02: Star Track
+#### <i class="fa fa-check-square-o mg-t-lg"></i> SOLUTION TASK 3.02: Star Track

 <pre class="prettyprint lang-dart">
 class MyPlayer extends Player {